 Hudson River Museum Presents Derrick Adams: Buoyant

-Derrick Adams (American, born 1970) delves deeply and fearlessly into the nooks and crannies of Black life and culture, unveiling a nuanced wholeness of humanity.
+YONKERS, NY, October 3, 2019 — Derrick Adams (American, born 1970) delves deeply and fearlessly into the nooks and crannies of Black life and culture, unveiling a nuanced wholeness of humanity.
 The multidisciplinary, New York-based artist depicts a world where joy, love, leisure, and even prosaic normalcy play central roles, methodically filling the many voids and omissions in popular visual culture.
-The Hudson River Museum presents Derrick Adams: Buoyant, which is the first museum exhibition of Adams’ Floaters Series, and will debut I Came to Party and Plan, a new body of related works the artist conceived during his summer 2019 Rauschenberg Residency on Captiva.
+The Hudson River Museum presents Derrick Adams: Buoyant, which is the first museum exhibition of Adams’ Floaters series, and will debut We Came to Party and Plan, new related works the artist created during his summer 2019 Rauschenberg Residency.

 Much like water, the art will flow to unexpected spaces.
-In addition to works from the Floaters Series, the exhibition will feature an immersive installation entitled I Came to Party and Plan.
-This newly created body of work invites viewers into a party atmosphere full of complexity.
-As with his Floaters Series, I Came to Party and Plan explores the multi-dimensionality of the Black lived experience.
+In addition to works from the Floaters series, the exhibition will feature an immersive, large-scale installation entitled We Came to Party and Plan.
+This newly created body of work invites viewers into a party atmosphere full of complexity, as well as Tables Turned, an earlier series also related to the celebration.
+As with his Floaters series, We Came to Party and Plan explores the multi-dimensionality of the Black lived experience.
 Here, a party is not solely a place for celebration, it is a complex network of human interactions leading to outcomes that range from the mundane to the revolutionary.

 Masha Turchinsky, Director, states, “It is with enormous pride that we present the work of Derrick Adams at the Hudson River Museum.
 Through his insightful approach, Adams creates archetypal images that are both familiar and forward projecting.
 The figures may be casually relaxing in a pool or socializing at a party, but these depictions inspired by real life powerfully reshape social structures, challenging the status quo in the art world and in society.”